Home values in The Buckeye State have increased by 15.5% in the last year. Real estate commissions too have reached record levels.

 Who Pays Closing Costs In Ohio?

-Various closing costs are involved when selling a house in Ohio.
+If you are concerned about who pays closing costs in Ohio, then you should be aware of the various closing costs are involved when selling a house in Ohio.
 Most of them are customarily paid by sellers whereas a few of them can be negotiated.

 |Closing Costs||Seller Responsibility|